aashishkolluri/Ethracer/README.md

 Install docker from [here](https://runnable.com/docker/install-docker-on-linux)

 ### Ethereum blockchain
 Ethracer requires a fully synced blockchain for maximum performance.
-Sync the blockchain over port 8666, more on this [here](https://github.com/ethereum/go-ethereum)
+Sync the blockchain over port 8666, more on this [here](https://github.com/ethereum/go-ethereum).
+If you have a fully synced blockchain already then,
+	 geth --datadir [chaindirectory] --rpc --maxpeers 0 --rpcport 8666 &

 **Important:** There should be a working network connection between docker and Ethereum blockchain server.